ktafakkori/feloopy/docs/index.rst

 Latest News
 ===========

-🎉 *Exciting Update: FelooPy Version 0.2.5 is now available!* 🎉
+🎉 *Exciting Update: FelooPy Version 0.2.6 is now available!* 🎉

-We are thrilled to announce the release of FelooPy Version 0.2.5.
-This update brings a host of new features designed to enhance your experience and make your optimization tasks even easier.
-Stay tuned for more updates!
+We are thrilled to announce the release of FelooPy Version 0.2.6.
+This update brings stability and robustness!

 Features
 ========